jpaulm/gofbp/README.md

 <generate-gIds>false</generate-gIds>
 </runparams>
 ```
+The `generate-gIds` parameter is used to assist in debugging deadlocks - see below.

 ## Subnets
 These are described in Chap.
 7 in "Flow-Based Programming": Composite Components - https://jpaulmorrison.com/fbp/compos.shtml , although we haven't implemented dynamic subnets (yet)!